 Giant Causeway & Glens of Antrim Self Guided Walking Holiday

-Your hikes will take you across the Glens, through forests, sandy white beaches as well as rocky bays, high cliffs, quaint seaside resorts and small fishing villages.
+Your hikes will take you across the Glens, forests, sandy white beaches, high cliffs, quaint seaside resorts and small fishing villages.
 Visit the World Heritage Site and National Nature Reserve of the Giant’s Causeway, the ruins of Dunluce, Dunseverick and Kinbane Castles and if you dare cross the Carrick-a-Rede Rope Bridge.

 Hike the Moyle Way in the Glens of Antrim

-The Glens of Antrim North of Belfast are truly magical and are best discovered on foot while walking the Moyle way.
-One of the best-kept tourism secrets in Northern Ireland it is a magical place with varied landscapes scenic beauty and the warmest of welcomes.
+The Glens of Antrim North of Belfast are genuinely magical and are best discovered on foot walking the Moyle way.
+One of the best-kept tourism secrets in Northern Ireland it’s a magical place.
+It offers varied landscapes and the warmest of welcomes.
 Rich in culture, tradition and history the 9 Glens are the jewels in Ulsters crown.

 The Moyle Way runs for 43km through the heart of the world-famous Glens of Antrim a land of geology, wildlife, history, myths and folklore.
 The Moyle Way is a waymarked route between Glenariff and Ballycastle.
 This walking route winds through scenics Glens and valleys and mountains that are part of the Glens ‘Area of Outstanding Natural Beauty’.